-This article was originally published on BoldFace, the blog of Editors Toronto.
+This article was first published on The Editors’ Weekly, the blog of Editors Canada.

 There are times when you want to make your prose more lively – if not flagrantly flippant then at least glancingly gleeful.
 Your words could land with a thump or splash or flit by with a twirl, but they must be sprightly.
 You want to write like a child.
 Well, no, not like a child – children aren’t very good writers; their sense of sentence structure is a bit squishy and scrawny – but like a child would write if a child had the skill of an adult.
 You want to be extra expressive.

 Words are known by the company they keep, of course; words that show up most often in texts by or about children will have something of a childish air.
 But words are also often thought of on the basis of how they sound: we engage in phonetic profiling.
 If I said “I’m just credging this glivver,” before you find out what credging and glivver mean you might well imagine credging as something involving some effort or strain, and perhaps pushing or scraping, and glivver as something wet, shiny, fishlike, and/or mechanical.
 This is because credging sounds like dredging, budging, and several words to do with effort or constraint starting in cr– such as crank, crunch, and crush, and glivver sounds like flivver, river, glimmer, and other words related to light that start with gl– such as gleam, glitter, and glint.